rihm/QDTest/README.md

 # Login to app
 1. You can use any username and password
-2. Any valid email id
+2. Username- Any valid email id
 3. Password minimum 6 later